quicwg/base-drafts/draft-ietf-quic-transport.md

 and sets the low bits of the ConnID Len field to match.

 The first Initial packet that is sent by a client contains a packet number of 0.
-All subsequent packets contain a packet number that is incremented by one, see ({{packet-numbers}}).
+All subsequent packets contain a packet number that is incremented by at least one, see ({{packet-numbers}}).

 The payload of an Initial packet conveys a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message.
 The stream in this packet